Graphic design courses

 Intensive in-person and online graphic design courses are available at all levels, including for those who are just starting out.
 These shorter training programmes are perfect for those trying to fit their learning around a full or part-time job.

 At its London campus, Shillington offers a three-month (full time) or nine-month (part time) portfolio-based graphic design course for students with little to no design experience.
-There's also a part-time online option for those who would prefer to study via the distance learning route.
+There's also an online option for those who would prefer to study via the distance learning route.

 If you choose to study the course online, the lectures are delivered via Zoom with additional study materials also provided to its students.